pdobsan/oama/README.md

 You might want to subscribe to some of them by emailing to `~user/list-name+subscribe@lists.sr.ht` or just clicking on the _Subscribe_ link on the particular list's page.
-You can unsubscribe with +unsubscribe.
+You can unsubscribe with `+unsubscribe`.

 ## Acknowledgment